What IS the middle class in America?

 Politicians make promises to them, the poor strive to join them - the middle class in the United States is an ever-shifting target.
 Americana talks with economic analysts, social historians, authors and everyday citizens to help define and explain the importance of the group in the USA.

 Bernie Madoff from prison:

-Bernie Madoff may be responsible for upsetting the class status of hundreds of Americans by dishonestly shifting their investments, retirement and savings - to the tune of $65bn.
+Bernie Madoff may be responsible for upsetting the class status of hundreds of Americans by dishonestly shifting their investments, retirement and savings - to the tune of 65 billion dollars.
 The crime sent him to prison for life.
 Diana Henriques describes the Bernie Madoff of today, two years into his prison sentence.